Show your patriotism! Learn how to make a rustic American flag from wood with this simple DIY craft.

 The craft supplies are inexpensive and easy to find.
 Your most important item will be the wood “canvas.”

 Old, rustic wood or planks from a pallet would be an amazing choice if you happen to have access to that.
+Check low-cost thrifting options or free sources, such as Buy Nothing groups.

 If not, there are a variety of options at your local (or online) craft store.